-Although there are striking practical and political differences between a British and an Australian attorney general, Australia's adherence to the Westminster system has been powerful and remains so.
+Although there are striking practical and political differences between a British

 Our Supreme Court judges parade through the streets at the start of law term in their scarlet robes and long horse hair wigs, after attendance at a ceremonial Anglican church service.
 Only recently have services at the churches of other faiths been added to the pageantry of the calendar.